A Detailed Guide to the Luxembourg Christmas Market in 2022

 This is a smaller market, with only 12 chalets, but there is still a grand Christmas tree, a swings ride, and visits from Saint Nicholas.

 The Saint Nicolas visits are only during very specific days/times.
-The 2022 times aren’t out yet, but in 2021, the hours were from Nov 20 to Dec 4, Tuesdays, Thursdays, Saturdays, and Sundays, from 3-5pm.
+The 2024 times aren’t out yet, but in years past, the hours were from Nov 20 to Dec 4, on Tuesdays, Thursdays, Saturdays, and on Sundays from 3-5pm.

 In the evenings, there are also concerts in this market!
 These occur every night of the market except for December 24 and 25.
 These concerts run for 1-1/2 to 2 hours and start at 6pm on every night except Sunday, when it starts at 5pm.